Women in Islam: Gender segregation

 Mahnaz Afkhami writes that the Islamic fundamentalist worldview "singles out women's status and her relations to society as the supreme test of the authenticity of the Islamic order."
 This is symbolized by the institutions of purdah (physical separation of the sexes) and awrah (concealing the body with clothing).
 As in much of the world, institutions suppressing women were becoming less powerful until the resurgence of Islamic fundamentalism at the end of the 20th century.
 Walid Phares writes that Marxism in the Soviet Union and China, as well as "secular anticlericalism" in Turkey forced women to "integrate themselves into an antireligious society" resulting in a backlash of "gender apartheid" by Islamic fundamentalists.
 He notes that other religions also have "witnessed similar historical struggles."

+Some Turkish Sufi orders do not follow gender segregation.
+For example; an unveiled female figure, Cemalnur Sargut, currently leads the Turkish branch of the Rifaʽi order.
+Similarly, The Bektashi order allows women to fill in religious roles or become dervishes.
+The incumbent head of the 'Alevi/Bektashi Culture Presidency' of Turkey is a female, Esma Ersin.

 In prayer

 There are location-variations for women within mosques and congregations.
 Within some Islamic schools and branches, there are specific prayer variations for women.
 Women are ordered not to pray during their menstruation and for a length of time after childbirth (postpartum period).
 A majority of mosques worldwide have dedicated ladies-only prayer spaces.
 These include mosques in Muslim-majority countries like Indonesia, Malaysia, Turkey, Saudi Arabia and the United Arab Emirates, as well as mosques in countries where Muslims are a minority group, like Singapore, South Korea, Japan and the United States.
 In accordance with Islamic tradition, there is a practice of creating separate prayer spaces for men and women within mosques, which is derived from Hadith literature, including Sahih Muslim.
 Additionally, it is recorded that Muhammad encouraged the construction of separate entrances for men and women in mosques.
 This recommendation aimed to provide convenience and maintain a sense of propriety by allowing men and women to enter and exit the mosque without mingling through the same entrance.